Follow the instruction from Day 1 to create another python project. In this python project, create a file called flip.py

 - Keep a tally of how many heads and tails are there after 10 coin flips

-Step 1: Just print “flip a coin” and “It’s a head” to console
+Step 2: Just print “flip a coin” and “It’s a head” to console

-Let’s print two lines to the console: (Note, the line that starts that “#” is a comment and is added to help you understand the code but will not be executed by python interpreter.
+Let’s print two lines to the console: (Note, the line that starts that “#” is a comment and is added to help you understand the code but will not be executed by the python interpreter.

 # print a value print("flip a coin"); print("It's a head");